utkusarioglu/wordpress-react-typescript/Readme.md

 1. Run `bootstrap.sh` to set the theme name and get project dependencies

 1. Start your devcontainer.
 Note that this may take a while as some packages will be added to the wp image (such as git).

 1. Open localhost (or your ip, if you prefer that) and do the all-too-familiar WP setup.

 1. Once the setup is done, go to wp-admin -> Appearance -> Themes and select your react theme.
 Its name will be "theme".

 1. Visit your site and watch the spinning react logo.

 ## Scripts

 The repo comes with a few helpful scripts that will automate common and cumbersome dev and backup tasks.

 - `bootstrap.sh` helps you set your theme name and get your dependencies.
 Using this script is recommended as without your theme name properly set, you will have issues viewing your site.

 - `docker_prune.sh` removes all containers, volumes, networks associates with your development environment.
 It will also take a sql backup before removing the db volume.
 This script takes some optional parameters:

   - `-n`, `--no-backup`: This will make the script disable automatic backup feature.
   - `-f`, `--filename` [filename]: Allows setting a custom filename for the backup file.
 Read `db_backup.sh` section for details

 - `theme_clean.sh` removes the files created by react wptheme scripts

 - `theme_build.sh` builds the theme and places it inside `build` directory

 - `db_backup.sh` creates a backup of the wordpress db and places it inside `backups/sql` directory.
 If no particular filename is specified, the names of files generated will follow the pattern: `[date]-[time].sql`.
 This script takes some optional params:

   - `-f`, `--filename` [filename]: Allows setting a custom filename for the backup file.

 - `db_restore.sh` restores the latest or any other specified backup inside `backups/sql`.
 This script takes some optional params:

   - `-f`, `--filename` [filename]: Allows setting a custom sql file from which to restore the db data.
 If this value is not specified, the latest sql file will be restored.

+- `db_replace_url.sh` replaces the current wp home url with the url specified.
+  This script takes a single param:
+  - `[new url]`: The url that will be written instead of wp home url

 ## Repo management note